Pell Grant: Award amount

 As with all grants, there is a maximum amount that the government funds for each applicant.
 The maximum amount for the 2022–2023 award year is $6,845.
+The maximum Federal Pell Grant for the 2023–24 award year (July 1, 2023, through June 30, 2024) is $7,395.
 The maximum amount of the grant usually depends on the EFC and several other factors, including cost of attendance, the amount of time the student plans to attend college, whether it is a full academic year, and whether one is a full-time or part-time student.
 Once one has been considered eligible, the money can be obtained a couple of ways: the student's school can apply Pell Grant funds to school costs, pay the student directly, usually by check, or combine these methods.

 The school must tell the student in writing how much the award will be and how and when it will be paid, and it must disburse Pell Grant funds once a semester/term or twice during the academic year.
 Under certain circumstances, Pell funds can also be used to fund Career Pathways programs and support services.